OSSpk/Zelda-Game/README.md

 A text based game made as a final project for the course "Computer Programing CS103"

+## How to Run
+Add the .txt files and the .cpp file in a new project in Microsoft Visual Studio and then build the project and run it.

 ## Game Description
 *(This is purely a work of fiction and any resemblance to an actual person or monster is purely coincidental.)*